 The standalone financial statements have been prepared on the historical cost basis, except for certain financial assets and liabilities (refer accounting policy regarding financial instruments) which are measured at fair value.

 The functional and presentation currency of the Company is Indian Rupee (Rs.) which is the currency of the primary economic environment in which the Company operates.
-All amounts have been rounded-off to the nearest lakhs, unless otherwise indicated.

 2.2 Summary of significant accounting policies

 a.
 Current versus non-current classification